myou-engine/myou-engine-js/README.md

 ```

 ### Use the package in your code
-The next code is written in coffe-script:
+The example code in this page was written in coffee-script:
 ```coffee-script
 myou = require 'myou'
 ```